Successful Pilot of Smart Return Kiosks at the Eden Project

 With return rates as high as 96% at the Eden Project, Cuploop’s system significantly reduces single-use waste and supports sustainability goals.
 This approach not only benefits the environment but also enhances the user experience by making sustainable practices convenient and rewarding.

 Would you like to discuss how Cuploop can integrate into your business?
-Book a time to meet with Chris Eichhorn!
+Get a quick demo with Lauri Luik!